 In the 'Adapter' operating mode, you can use any available network ports to connect devices with an Ethernet port.

 NOTE: Important!
 In the additional modes, the Keenetic web interface will be truncated compared to the Main (router) mode (there will be no menu items available that are not used in the additional mode).

 TIP: Tip: If the main router (or access point) does not have WPS functionality, you can set up the network connection manually.
-To do this, you need to connect your computer to the Keenetic that works in the 'Adapter' mode with an Ethernet cable and set the IP address in the range of 192.168.1.4 ~ 192.168.1.254 with a mask of 255.255.255.0.
+To do this, you need to connect your computer to the Keenetic in Adapter mode with an Ethernet cable and set the IP address in the range of 192.168.1.4 ~ 192.168.1.254 with a mask of 255.255.255.0.
 The Web interface will be available at the IP address 192.168.1.3 (this is the device's service static IP address) and you will be able to manually configure the connection to the Wi-Fi network in the 'Adapter mode' section on the 'Connection' page.
-For more information, see the article 'Accessing the web interface of Keenetic in one of the additional operating modes'.
+For more information, see the article 'Accessing the web interface of a Keenetic operating in one of the additional modes'.

 TIP: Note: Beginning with KeeneticOS version 2.13, it is now possible to set the MAC address of the access point (BSSID) to connect in the 'Adapter' mode.
 This feature is useful when there are access points with the same name (SSID) on the radio.
 You can select a specific access point by manually entering its MAC address.